juspay/Godel-Integration-Document/README.md

 #### Welcome to Godel Integration Docmentation!

-Godel is 3D secure assistance library created with the intention to help out customers with 3D secure.
+Juspay Safe Browser (Code Name: Godel) is a 3D secure assistance library created with the intention to help out customers with second factor authentication.
 Most banks implement off the shelf solutions for 3D secure and in most cases they turn out to be extremely cumbersome for customers to use.
 With Godel, merchants will be able to provide a pleasing experience on top of the existing 3D secure infrastructure.

 The Solution